glmck13/UCCX-Simulator/README.md

 ### Text-to-Speech engine
 Lastly, you'll need some technology to perform text-to-speech (TTS).
 What I didn't realize until quite recently is that Cisco does not supply a native TTS engine with UCCX: they expect you to configure an external Media Resource Control Protocol (MRCP) provider for these services.
 That's hard to do in the sandbox, since the UCCX can't connect to any outside service provider.
 Thankfully, I came up with a workaround: Microsoft's own speech API: [SAPI](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms723627(v=vs.85)).
 ## Installation
-Pick one of the Windows Servers in the sandbox to function as a simulator.
-First, make sure audio is enabled on the machine by going to: Control Panel -> Sound.
-Then do the following:
+Pick one of the Windows Servers in the sandbox to function as a simulator and RDP into it.
+Check that audio is enabled by opening up Control Panel -> Sound.
+Next open a CMD window and do the following:
 1. mkdir C:\Simulator
-2. Place a copy of the BusyBox and TinyWeb executables (links provided above) in this folder
+2. Place a copy of BusyBox and TinyWeb (links provided above) in the Simulator folder
 3. Run: busybox --install
-4. Edit the Path variable in the environment: C:\Simulator;%Path%
+4. Edit the Path variable to include the Simulator forder, e.g. set Path=C:\Simulator;%Path%
-5. Open a CMD window with admin privilege and run: cscript /H:CScript
+5. Run: cscript /H:CScript (the alternative is WScript, but that won't work for CGI applications)
 6. Copy the contents of the WWW folder in this repository to C:\Simulator
 7. cd C:\Simulator\WWW\cgi-bin, then: mklink /h sim.js wrapper.js
 ## Reboot